-DSCs are the digital signatures which is separate for all the directors and the members.
+DSCs are the digital signatures which are separate for all the directors and the members.
 These are required for signing the incorporation documents as all the documents are required to be signed digitally.

 - Name Filing

 Form Spice-Part A is the new form introduced, which is required to be filled instead of Form RUN.
 Spice-Part A is a form that is used for the approval of the name.

 - Drafting of Memorandum of Association

 MOA defines the Constitution of the Company through the clauses namely - Name clause, Object clause, Registered Office clause, Liability clause, Capital clause.

 - Drafting of Articles of Association

-AOA defines the rules and regulation for operations of the company
+AOA defines the rules and regulations for operations of the company

 - INC 12 -

 This is the application for the license which is approved by the Central Government.
 This submitted in SPICE form along with – MOA, AOA, INC 14 (draft memorandum and articles of association have been drawn up in conformity with the provisions of section 8 and rules), INC 15 (Declaration by each of the persons making the application), An estimate of the future annual income and expenditure of the company for next three years, specifying the sources of the income and the objects of the expenditure.

 - Filing SPICE-Part B

 In form Spice-Part, B disclosure of the Directors and the Shareholders details along with details like Registered Office, objects of the Company is filled.

 - AGILE-Pro Filing